-Next, stir in broth, heavy cream, sun-dried tomatoes, and parmesan into the pan.
+Next, stir in chicken broth, heavy cream, sun-dried tomatoes, and parmesan into the pan.
 Season to taste with more salt.
 Bring to a simmer for 2 minutes.
 Then pour over hens in the slow cooker.

 Set the slow cooker on high power or 3 hours or low for 5 hours.
 Insert a meat thermometer into the thickest part of the thigh.
 They are done cooking when the internal temperature reaches 165 degrees F.